-Vital Tips for Website Analysis in 2017
+Vital Tips for Proper Website Analysis

-In order to truly determine that, you need to know the real down-and-dirty performance of your website (the hub for all branding, marketing, and lead generation in today’s world).
+And in order to truly determine that, you need to know the real down-and-dirty performance of your website (the hub for all branding, marketing, and lead generation in today’s world).

 Are you correctly tracking website performance?
 By that I mean, do you know the purpose of each page of your site and whether it’s achieving that purpose?